mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function region_iterator(self)

-            Iterator iterating over ALL region files from an save file
+            Iterator iterating over ALL region files from a save file

-        @deprecation.deprecated()
-        function load_world(self)
+            todo: can we cache this data somewhere?

-            Loads all setup-data into the world
+            Async-loads all setup-data into the world using the default configuration for worlds

                     variable fixers